SBSchram/jetlagpro-website/DATA-INTEGRITY-IMPLEMENTATION.md

 ## Verification Tools

 Two web-based tools are available to help you verify the integrity of the system.
-These tools run entirely in your browser—no installation or command-line tools required.
+These tools run entirely in your browser.
+No installation or command-line tools required.
 They provide a straightforward way to inspect the audit logs and confirm that the live database matches the immutable archive.

 ### Audit Log Viewer